 2. Camp, T.R., “Design of Sewers to Facilitate Flow,” Sewage Works Journal, 18 (3), 1946

 3. Chow, V. T., Open Channel Hydraulics, New York: McGraw-Hill, 1959.

 4. Steel, E.W. & McGhee, T.J., Water Supply and Sewerage, 5th Ed., New York, McGraw-Hill Book Company, 1979

 5. ASCE, 1969.
 Design and Construction of Sanitary and Storm Sewers, NY

 6. Bengtson, H.H., “Manning Equation Partially Filled Circular Pipes,” An online blog article

-7. Bengtson, H.H., “Partially Full Pipe Flow Calculations with Spreadsheets“, an Amazon Kindle e-book.
+7. Bengtson, H.H., “Partially Full Pipe Flow Calculations with Spreadsheets“, available as an Amazon Kindle e-book and as a paperback.